gdraheim/text_unicoder/README.md

 Just for amusement, this is the result when running the commands shown above.
-Note that the bold and italic text snippets do not rely on \<i\> \<b\> \<font\> hints or some similar style markup, instead they use unicode codepoints from the [Mathematical Alphanumeric Symbols](https://en.wikipedia.org/wiki/Mathematical_Alphanumeric_Symbols) unicode blocks.
+Note that the bold and italic text snippets do not rely on \<i\> \<b\> \<font\> hints or some similar style markup, instead they use different codepoints from the [Mathematical Alphanumeric Symbols](https://en.wikipedia.org/wiki/Mathematical_Alphanumeric_Symbols) unicode blocks.
 Likewise fraktur and greek and double stroke characters are used often in the field of mathematics.
 The sans and mono are rarely used however.